 – Certificate in Taping Techniques & Strapping,

 – Gross National Happiness (GNH) training in education & youth leadership (From the GNH Centre in Bhutan)

 – Certification in Functional Movement Systems (FMS) level 1 & 2.

 – Completed the OsteoMAP (Osteopathy, Mindfulness & Acceptance) programme at the British School of Osteopathy,

-– Certificate from the MIT x U.Lab 1.1 programme
+– Certificate from the MIT x U.Lab 1.1 programme in Theory-U Methodology

 – Various conferences and workshops